This page explains the requirement for Safe Work Australia to publish a disclosure log and what information is provided in the disclosure log.

-Safe Work Australia is required by the Freedom of Information Act 1982 to publish a disclosure log on its website.
+We are required under section 11C of the Freedom of Information Act 1982 (FOI Act) to publish a disclosure log on our website.
 The disclosure log lists information which has been released in response to an FOI access request.
+We must publish the information within 10 working days after the day a person is given access to a document.
 This requirement has applied since 1 May 2011.

 The disclosure log requirement does not apply to:

 - personal information about any person if publication of that information would be ‘unreasonable’

 - information about the business, commercial, financial or professional affairs of any person if publication of that information would be ‘unreasonable’

 - other information covered by a determination made by the Australian Information Commissioner if publication of that information would be ‘unreasonable’

 - any information if it is not reasonably practicable to publish the information because of the extent of modifications that would need to be made to delete the information listed in the above dot points.